devoworm/Digital-Bacillaria/Tutorials/TensorFlow-using-DeepLab.md

 	   return tf_example

 ```
 Change this function according to the features you want to define.
 After this just wrap up your python file by defining main function according to your need, your TensorFlow records are ready.
 You can find the code of this script in our GitHub repository.
-After all, this done, we are left with our data, files of _XML_ records, _CSV_ records, and _TF_ records.
+After all this done, we are left with our data: files of _XML_ records, _CSV_ records, and _TF_ records.
 We now need a _TF_ record file to do the learning process.

 Here, we have two options.
 We can use a pre-trained model, and then use transfer learning to learn a new object, or we could learn new objects entirely from scratch.
 The benefit of transfer learning is that training can be much quicker, and the required data that you might need is much less.
 For this reason, we are going to be doing transfer learning here.